dbos-inc/dbos-demo-apps/typescript/nextjs-calendar/README.md

 ![Screen shot of popup for viewing results](./img/ResultBox.png)

-## Setting Up Email Notifications
+## Setting Up Email Notifications (Optional)
-The DBOS Task Scheduler app will send notifications using Amazon Simple Email Service (SES).
+The DBOS Task Scheduler app will *optionally* send notifications using Amazon Simple Email Service (SES).
 To use this, set the following environment variables:
 - AWS_REGION: The AWS region for SES service
 - AWS_ACCESS_KEY_ID: The AWS access key provisioned for SES access
 - AWS_SECRET_ACCESS_KEY: The access secret corresponding to AWS_ACCESS_KEY_ID
 - REPORT_EMAIL_FROM_ADDRESS: The email address to use as the "from" address for results reports
 - REPORT_EMAIL_TO_ADDRESS: The email address to use as the "to" address for results reports

+If these environment variables aren't set, email will not be sent.

 # Code Tour